Krasnopolskiy/Kampus-learn/Kampus/stage1/task.md

 - **8001** for ScheduleService.
 When making a GET request to the endpoint "/", it should return the string "Hello from ScheduleService!".

-- Before running the tests, do not forget to start both servers so that they are accessible from the local network.
+- Before running the tests, do not forget to start both servers so that they are accessible from the localhost.

 ## Examples